gasparian/pure-kv/README.md

 # pure-kv-go
-Simple in-memory key-value storage with RPC interface, written in pure go
+Simple in-memory key-value storage with RPC interface, written in go.

 <p align="center"> <img src="https://github.com/gasparian/pure-kv-go/blob/main/pics/logo.jpg" height=300/> </p>

-## Proposal
+## Reference
-This is must be a RPC service, that can create and store go maps on it's side.
+This is RPC service, that can create and store go maps with byte arrays.
-The data must be exchanged in binary format, over tcp.
+No third-party libraries has been used.
-No third-party libraries allowed.
+Persistance included.

-Should support the following operations:
+### API
  - `CREATE`: creates the new map with specified key-value pair type;
  - `SET`: creates new key-value pair in the specified map;
  - `GET`: returns decoded value;